Political Management Degree Requirements

 The program is designed to help you meet specific career goals.
 You may choose to focus your coursework in one of three topical clusters, or work with the program director to select courses from several areas to meet individual aspirations.
 All courses are three credit hours unless otherwise noted.

 Our core curriculum is designed to give you a broad base of knowledge in the key principles of politics.
 In these five core courses you'll learn the fundamentals of political strategy and data analysis:

 PMGT 6401 Fundamentals of Political Management

 PMGT 6404 Principled Political Leadership

-If you are interested in becoming a pollster, communications consultant, or fundraiser, the Applied Proficiencies concentration will provide the flexibility to customize and hone important skills in a specific area.
-And, with the permission of the program director, you can design a three-course sequence that includes courses from each concentration.
+If you are interested in becoming a pollster, communications consultant, or fundraiser, the Applied Proficiencies cluster will provide the flexibility to customize and hone important skills in a specific area.
+And, with the permission of the program director, you can design a three-course sequence that includes courses from each area.

 U.S. federal and state laws and regulations governing recognition of political parties and political organizations, campaign finance, political broadcasting and cablecasting, lobbying registration.
 Ballot access and voter registration.
 Ethical and strategic considerations (opportunities and constraints; benefits and drawbacks) related to rule construction.

 Development of an integrated digital strategy for use in advocacy and electoral campaigns.
 Introduction to the theoretical concepts, distinctive technologies, applied skills, and managerial challenges associated with digital campaigning.
 Search engine optimization, GPS, online payment systems, customizing back- and front-end systems to meet strategic goals and budget parameters, working with IT vendors and distance volunteers, legal and cultural considerations in US and other regimes, site rollout and scaling, security and privacy.
 NOTE: This is a pre-requisite for all PMGT Digital courses.

 6454 Fundraising and Budgeting (3 credits; offered fall)